SpiderStrategies/autodbbackup/README.md

 	* Set the databases to back up as a comma separated list (no spaces)
 	* Set the location to be used for the sql files (outputlocation).
 If this is a windows system, you must use double backslashes.
 	* Set the email server information so that you can be notified of the backups.
 If you don't want notifications, remove the "to" email address from the configuration.
+    * Set the directoriesToBackup to a comma separated list of the directories to zip and backup to s3.
+If this is a Windows system, you must muse double backslashes.
+Leave blank if no directories are to be backed up.

+5. The backup script can be invoked without a configuration file or invoked with the single argument of the configuration file to use.
+Invoke like: perl backupdbs.pl or perl backupdbs.pl /my/config/file.properties

-5. Configure your machine to invoke the backupdbs.pl
+6. Configure your machine to invoke the backupdbs.pl regularly.
+On a Windows system:
 	1. Right click on "My Computer", click "Manage".
 	2. Click Task Scheduler
 	3. Click Create Basic Task from the right-hand pane